 In July 2008, the Company entered into a discovery and development agreement with Affitech AS (Affitech) to isolate and optimize fully human antibodies for the Company's mannan-associated serine protease-2 (MASP-2) program.
 Under the terms of the agreement, Affitech will apply its human antibody libraries and proprietary antibody discovery and screening technologies to generate fully human MASP-2 antibodies for the Company.
 The Company recorded research and development expense under the agreement totaling \$0 and \$400,000 in 2009 and 2008, respectively.
 In March 2010, the Company and Affitech amended their antibody development agreement.
 Under the terms of the amendment, Affitech released the Company from any future obligations to make royalty or milestone payments in exchange for \$500,000.
 The agreement also stipulates certain optional services that may be requested by the Company for a fee.
-The agreement may be terminated for cause by either party, or at any time by the Company by providing 30 day advance written notice to Affitech
+The agreement may be terminated for cause by either party, or at any time by the Company by providing 30 day advance written notice to Affitech.

 In September 2008, the Company entered into a technology option agreement with Patobios Limited (Patobios) to evaluate and potentially acquire the intellectual property rights covering Patobios' G protein-coupled receptor (GPCR) technology.
 Under the terms of the agreement, as amended in November 2009, Patobios granted the Company an option to evaluate the technology over four option periods commencing September 2008 and continuing up to December 2010.
 The Company made a non-refundable payment of \$200,000 CAD (\$188,000 USD) to Patobios following execution of the agreement for the first nine-month option period and a payment of \$522,000 CAD (\$471,000 USD) for the second six-month option period, all of which was charged to research and development expense.
-As of December 31, 2009, the second option period was automatically extended until January 2010 at a cost to the Company of \$108,000 CAD (\$104,000 USD) and Omeros had exercised its right to extend the third option period from January 2010 to June 2010 at a cost to the Company of \$542,000 CAD (\$516,000 USD), which was recorded as expense in 2009.
-The Company may also extend the option period for one additional six-month period ending December 2010 at a cost of \$500,000 CAD.
+As of December 31, 2009, the second option period was automatically extended until January 2010 at a cost to the Company of \$108,000 CAD (\$104,000 USD) and Omeros had exercised its right to extend the third option period from January 2010 to June 2010 at a cost to the Company may also extend the option period for one additional six-month period ending December 2010 at a cost of \$500,000 CAD.
 Under the terms of the agreement, the Company has the exclusive option to acquire the intellectual property rights, including patents, covering Patobios' GPCR technology at any time during any of the option periods for a total acquisition price of \$10.8 million CAD in cash and stock.
 In addition, if the Company achieves the de-orphanization milestone, it will be required to pay Patobios a \$500,000 CAD milestone payment that would be credited against the cash portion of the \$10.8 million CAD purchase price.
-Also, following achievement of the de-orphanization milestone, the Company will be required to purchase the GPCR technology from Patobios for the \$10.8 million CAD purchase price if, during the term of the agreement, the sum of the following items is at least equal to \$5.1 million CAD: (a) the amount paid by the Company to Patobios from licenses granted by the Company to third parties for the development and commercialization of the deorphanized GPCRs, (b) the amount of any government or non-profit funding received by the Company specifically allocated for the purchase of the GPCR technology and (c) the \$500,000 CAD de-orphanization milestone payment.
-The agreement may be terminated for cause by either party, at any time by mutual consent of the Company and Patobios, or by the Company at any time prior to the achievement of the de-orphanization milestone.
+Also, following achievement of the de-orphanization milestone, the Company to Patobios for the \$10.8 million CAD company specifically allocated for the de-orphanized GPCRs, (b) the amount of any government or non-profit funding received by the Company specifically allocated for the purchase by either party, at any time by mutual consent of the Company and Patobios, or by